Wuping County

-Wuping (武平 (Wǔpíng); Hakka: Vú-phìn) is a county in of southwestern Fujian province, People's Republic of China, bordering Guangdong to the south and Jiangxi to the west.
+Wuping (武平 (Wǔpíng); Hakka: Vú-phìn) is a county in of southwestern Fujian province, People's Republic of China, bordering Meizhou, Guangdong to the south and Ganzhou, Jiangxi to the west.
 It is under the administration of Longyan City.

 Administration

 The county executive, legislature and judiciary are in the town of Pingchuan (平川), together with the CPC and PSB branches.